 Under the UWSA policies and procedures, an individual should utilize the institution's internal complaint or review policies and procedures through the Office of Student Affairs or Office of the Provost prior to contacting the UWSA.
 If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review by the University of Wisconsin System Administration, please contact the University of Wisconsin System Administration - Office of Academic, Faculty and Global Programs (AFGP), afgp@uwsa.edu or call 608-262-8778.
-You may also find additional information on the <a href="https://doi.org/10.1001/10.1

-Complaint Process for Program Integrity Issues
+You may also find additional information on this UW System website: Complaint Process for Program Integrity Issues